-- Applicants to the program can apply directly to a U.S. based sponsor or through a local broker in Turkey.
-A list of some local brokers is below.
-A listing of the U.S. based sponsors can be located by clicking on “Find a Summer Work Travel Sponsor”.
+- Applicants to the program need to submit a valid DS-2019 form that they can receive from a U.S. based sponsor.
+A list of the U.S. based sponsors can be located by clicking on “Find a Program Sponsor”.

 - It is the responsibility of the applicant to ensure that their online application (DS-160) is completed accurately.
 In addition to the online application form applicants must pay the SEVIS fee, MRV fee and also bring the original form DS-2019 to the interview.